Summer in Scilla: Swordfish, Sunlight, and the Secret in the Sauce

 The small fishing village of Scilla sits at the southernmost tip of Italy’s boot, a picture-perfect place that has remained largely unchanged for decades - perhaps even centuries.
 Steeped in history and myth (the town takes its name from the ancient rock in Homer’s Odyssey) Scilla is off the tourist track, making it a jewel waiting to be discovered.
 I was just 19 when I landed there for the first time, charmed by its sleepy beach at the base of the old town and the magnificent rock that rises at the water’s edge.

-Swordfish is the signature seafood in the Straits of Messina, and these women will prepare it for the mid-day or evening meal in myriad ways - all surprisingly simple and utterly delicious.
+Swordfish is the signature seafood in the Straits of Messina, and local women still prepare it for the mid-day or evening meal in myriad ways - all surprisingly simple and utterly delicious.
 Grilling the steaks with just a handful of fresh ingredients is the most common preparation: quickly seared fish is dressed with a sauce made from the juice of local lemons, extra-virgin olive oil, and brushed with dried oregano that abounds in the surrounding hillsides.
 Swordfish pasta, prepared with mint, capers and grape tomatoes has a number of popular iterations, including one from the Aeolian Islands that adds olives to the mix.
 My predictable favorite showcases Sicilian fried eggplant, creating a dish synonymous with the best of summer.
 Key to any version of Pasta con Pesce Spada is the abundant use of a fruity extra-virgin olive oil, like Luretík Sicily or Meridione, as it is the oil that anchors the sauce, allowing distinct flavors of swordfish, mint, capers, and sweet tomatoes to shine.

 It was in places like Scilla and across the Straits in Sicily, that I began to understand that olive oil was the thread connecting tradition, culinary preparations, and health, the underpinnings of the Mediterranean diet.
 For centuries, olive oil has been praised not only for its taste but also for its remarkable benefits: rich in monounsaturated fats, packed with antioxidants, and central to the Mediterranean diet.
 Much of its flavor comes from polyphenols — tiny plant compounds that give fresh extra virgin olive oil its grassy aroma, gentle bitterness, and peppery finish at the back of your throat.
 These aren’t just pleasant sensations; they’re proof that the oil is fresh, alive, and brimming with antioxidants.